eliasmagn/QloApps_LIKK/README.md

 - 💼 **Rate plan & quote engine** – the module now ships database tables and `ObjectModel` classes for rate plans, seasonal modifiers, bundled packages and inquiry-linked quotes, and the `KLQuotePricingEngine` turns those definitions into inquiry-ready pricing breakdowns.
 - 🗓️ **Rate plan console** – manage plan metadata, eligibility scopes and seasonal adjustments directly from the back office.
 - 🎁 **Package builder** – assemble bundled offers by combining lodging, atelier, catering and experience components without touching SQL tables.
-- 🧹 **Operations automation** – the `kloperations` module seeds housekeeping runs, spawns maintenance start/release tasks from room disable ranges, emails daily digests plus overdue reminders, and exposes an **Operations → Tasks** console for manual task authoring, assignment workflows and mobile checklists.
+- 🧹 **Operations automation** – the `kloperations` module seeds housekeeping runs, spawns maintenance start/release tasks from room disable ranges, ships subscription-aware daily digests/overdue reminders with quiet-hour deferrals, and exposes **Operations → Tasks** and **Operations → Notification Preferences** consoles for manual task authoring, assignment workflows, mobile checklists and employee notification management.
 - 🔁 **Inquiry ↔ Operations bridge** – the inquiry Kanban inspector surfaces linked follow-ups, lets staff raise housekeeping or maintenance tasks in-place, converts note submissions into follow-ups when needed and deep-links into the Operations console with context preserved.
 - 📊 **Timeline operations widget** – the admin booking timeline now surfaces a summary widget that groups overdue, today and tomorrow workloads per resource kind with quick links into the Operations console for follow-up.
 - 📤 **Operations exports** – admins can export pending tasks to CSV or ICS directly from the console for external scheduling tools.